 With Romanian Deadlifts (RDLs), the devil’s in the details when it comes to their successful execution for your strength and muscle growth, and Romanian Deadlift mistakes can take away from your gains.

-For Those In a Rush: The most common two RDL mistakes that I see are extending too much at the torso and bending too much at the knees.
+The most common two RDL mistakes that I see are extending too much at the torso and bending too much at the knees.
 Think about stacking your torso and not forcing a ton of extension, also, think about limiting how much your knees are bending so you’re not squatting your RDLs.

 It’s normal to make mistakes with Romanian Deadlifts as you learn this exercise and get heavier.
 Try not to get discouraged and continue to fine-tune your form!

 The primary goal of the Romanian Deadlift is to create a deep and strong hip hinge.
 Think about working around the hips and not doing too much with the torso and knees when working through reps.